jrjohnson1231/SpaceTeam/README.md

 TODO
 ----
-- animate simulation so we can find out what parts of planet/tensor need to be adjusted.
+- animate simulation so we can find out what parts of planet/tensor need to be adjusted
+- come up with better way to initiate updating every planet, perhaps class static variable

 Meetings
 --------